Frequently Asked Questions

 Is the park open?

 Public access to the park will be limited to certain areas until further notice, due to construction activities.
-The area within the chain-link fence near the existing red barn (where the Farmer’s Market takes place) is the only area still open to the public, from sunrise to sunset, 7 days a week.
+The 6-acre area within the chain-link fence near the existing red barn (where the Farmer’s Market takes place) is the only area still open to the public, from sunrise to sunset, 7 days a week.
 There is no public access to park acreage beyond the Coulee Mine until construction activities are completed.
-We appreciate your patience during this time while we build out Phase 1!
+We appreciate your patience during this time and look forward to welcoming you into the park soon!

 When can I expect Moncus Park to be completed?